- Legumes come in many varieties, such as beans, peas, lentils, chickpeas, and lupins

 Kidney beans, also called Mexican red beans, are large and kidney-shaped with a strong flavor and soft texture.
 Kidney beans are used in soups, salads, chili, Creole dishes, and traditional rice and beans.

 Lentils are circular-shaped seeds.
-There are two common types of lentils.
-One type of lentil is small and brown and the other is larger and yellow.
+There are five types of lentils, black, brown, red, green, and yellow.
 Lentils are often used in Indian dishes, side dishes, soups, and stews.

 Lima beans are flat, green or cream in color, with a starchy, potato-like taste.
 They can be used in casseroles, soups, and salads.